danomatika/loaf-ingredients/README.md

 * SimpleSprite: simple sprite animation class using a sprite sheet
 * Scaler: a loaf 2d render scaler class
 * Timer: a simple millisecond timer class
+* Warper: a quad warper using an fbo
+* options: super simple commandline options parser

 Documentation can be found in the source files and in examples.